Grandview Heights, Ohio

-Grandview Heights is a city in Franklin County, Ohio, United States.
+Grandview Heights, sometimes shortened Grandview, is a city in Franklin County, Ohio, United States.
 The population was 8,085 at the 2020 census.

 History

 The city was originally part of Marble Cliff, one of the first suburbs of Columbus, which settled as a community in 1890 and incorporated as the "Hamlet of Marble Cliff" in 1901.
 Grandview Heights became a separate village in 1906, and a city in 1931.

 Bank Block

 The Bank Block is a historic strip mall along Grandview Avenue, the main commercial road.
 One of the first to include a parking lot, the Bank Block was built in 1927.
 It first included a grocery store, a pharmacy, and a bank among a total of 12 storefronts.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.33 sqmi, all land.